-- c.
+- a.
+Strategic, cultural, and operational context. - b.
+Potential or emerging challenges to U.S. national interests. - c.
 Political acceptability of operational approaches. - d.
 Resources necessary and available to achieve strategic and operational objectives. - e.
 Risk and mitigation options. - f.
 Timing and content of required senior leader decisions. - 5.
 Instruments of National Power.
-Consideration and proper application of all instruments of national power (diplomatic, informational, military, and economic) throughout planning lead to an effective integration of whole-of-government actions during execution.
-The supported command or organization is responsible for synchronizing the instruments of national power to achieve unified action.
-The military may be in a supported or a supporting role depending on the situation. - 6.
+Consideration and proper application of all instruments of national power (diplomatic, information, military, and economic) throughout planning lead to an effective integration of whole-of-government actions during execution.
+CCMDs develop plans that outline their vision for integrating and synchronizing military activities and operations with other instruments of national power to attain national strategic ends.
+During execution, the supported command or organization is responsible for synchronizing the instruments of national power to achieve unified action.
+Depending on the situation the military may be in a supported or supporting role. - 6.
 Military Planning and Execution.
-Figure 2 depicts the military planning and execution process which consists of operational activities and planning/execution functions.
+Figure 2 depicts the military planning and execution process, which consists of operational activities and planning and execution functions.